 Emirates fast track cards given to us before we landed, allowed us to skip the lines through immigration and security.
 The lines were short so in the end we didn’t need the fast track cards.
 We were waiting at the baggage carousel before our luggage arrived.

 Our luggage had been tagged as “Priority” and so was amongst the first ten or twenty bags to emerge onto the baggage conveyor.
 We were quickly on our way to the Chauffeur Drive counter.
-Our driver was waiting to take us to our destination to our destination in luxury.
+Our driver was waiting to take us to our destination in luxury.
 We left the airport little more than thirty minutes after landing.

 Of course the flight was more comfortable with the ability to stretch out to sleep.
 The food was significantly better than economy.
 Alcohol was continuously on offer too.
 It was so nice to land in the morning and feel like I had some sleep so we could get out and do something on the first day.
 When we have done this flight in economy in the past, we have slept some of the first day.
 In my opinion this does not help at all with jet lag.